hikeventures/hikeventures.github.io/_posts/best/2016-05-23-best-winter-gloves.markdown

   - gloves
   - best
 ---
-For my next snowshoeing trip in Lapland I was looking for a new pair of gloves or mittens to replace my old gloves which were "nothing special" compared to the ones presented in this buying guide for 2016 where I selected the best gloves for skiing, snowboarding or snowshoeing.
+For my next snowshoeing trip in Lapland I was looking for a new pair of gloves or mittens to replace my old gloves.
+Here is my buying guide for 2016 where I selected the best (my favourite) gloves suitable for skiing, snowboarding or snowshoeing.

-It always takes time to find the right product and everyone has a different taste on features or design so I decided to come up with a list of winter gloves / mittens from different brands which received good recommendations.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
 The links on this site contain affiliate links.